-Unified communications and collaboration (UCC) combines multiple forms of communications, like voice, video, data services, and software applications into one single environment.
+Unified Communications and Collaboration (UCC) combines multiple forms of communications, like Voice, video, data services, and software applications into one single environment.
 This improves business processes and productivity making it easier for employees to connect with each other and collaborate.

-UCC components in the workplace consist of;
+What do UCC components in the workplace consist of?

 - Instant messaging such as Skype for Business or Yammer

 - Presence – knowing if a contact is free or busy eg. using the Mitel Phone Manager

 - Unified messaging– the ability to retrieve all your messages from one central location

 - Conferencing applications– to connect larger groups and allow them to share information and ideas eg. Skype for Business